Whittlesea

 The level of cultural diversity witnessed in Whittlesea was found to be above average when compared nationally for a number of language and cultural background related metrics

-Whittlesea, as per data from the Australian Bureau of Statistics Census 2016, exhibited higher than average cultural diversity with 20.2% of its population born overseas and 17.8% speaking a language other than English at home.
-Christianity was the predominant religion in Whittlesea, accounting for 48.5% of residents.
-Notably, the 'Other' religious category comprised 4.4%, slightly higher than Greater Melbourne's average of 4.4%.
+Whittlesea has a higher than average cultural diversity, with 20.2% of its population born overseas and 17.8% speaking a language other than English at home.
+Christianity is the predominant religion in Whittlesea, making up 48.5% of the population.
+The most notable overrepresentation is in the 'Other' category, comprising 4.4% compared to Greater Melbourne's 4.4%.

 Frequently Asked Questions - Diversity